DU-CAID/state-spotlight-guide/state-spotlight-report-guide.md

 Replace `<STATE>` with the two-letter state abbreviation (e.g., `CO`, `NY`, `CA`).

-For the qualitative layer - bill text, sponsor details, committee votes, amendment history - you'll use the state legislature's own website, linked directly from the data.
+For the qualitative part - bill text, sponsor details, committee votes, amendment history - you'll use the state legislature's own website, linked directly from the data.

 ---